 4.16.
-Examples of 2D and 3D GPLVMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 41 joints located along the pedestrian body 59 4.17.
-Examples of 2D and 3D GPLVMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 11 joints located along the pedestrian body 61 4.18.
-Examples of 2D and 3D GPDMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 41 joints located along the pedestrian body 62 4.19.
-Examples of 2D and 3D GPDMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 11 joints located along the pedestrian body 64 4.20.
-Examples of 2D and 3D B-GPDMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 41 joints located along the pedestrian body 65 4.21.
-Examples of 2D and 3D B-GPDMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 11 joints located along the pedestrian body 67 4.22.
-HMM graphical description 68 4.23.
-Probabilities of transitions between pedestrian activities 68 4.24.
-Example of latent position predictions.
-The green markers indicate the projection of a walking sequence onto the subspace.
+Examples of 2D and 3D GPLVMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 41 joints located along the pedestrian body.
+59 4.17.
+Examples of 2D and 3D GPLVMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 11 joints located along the pedestrian body.
+61 4.18 Examples of 2D and 3D GPDMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 41 joints located along the pedestrian body.
+62 4.19 Examples of 2D and 3D GPDMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 11 joints located along the pedestrian body.
+64 4.20.
+Examples of 2D and 3D B-GPDMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 41 joints located along the pedestrian body.
+65 4.21.
+Examples of 2D and 3D B-GPDMs for a standing, starting, stopping and walking activity using 3D coordinates and displacements of 11 joints located along the pedestrian body.
+67 4.22 .
+HMM graphical description 68 4.23 Probabilities of transitions between pedestrian activities 68 4.24 Example of latent positions prediction.
+The green markers indi- cate the projection of a walking sequence onto the subspace.
 The model variance is represented from cold to warm colours.
 The latent position of the most similar observation is represented by a yellow marker.
 The final point obtained by the gradient descent algorithm is represented by the black marker.
 The future latent positions are shown in red markers, 70 5.1.
-Example of activity recognition probabilities using poses and displacements extracted from 41 joints.
-Black represents standing, green starting, red walking and blue stopping.
+Example of activity recognition probabilities when poses and dis- placements extracted from 41 joints are used.
+Black represents a standing activity, green a starting action, red a walking action and blue a stopping activity.
 Top: pedestrian poses at significant instants of time.
-Middle: probabilities for each activ- ity Bottom: zoom in of the transitions 78
+Middle: probabilities for each activity.
+Bottom: zoom in of the transitions 79